alurm/json2dir/home.md

 You can use `json2dir` to generate your dotfiles and use `nix profile` to manage your packages.

+> Side note: you may with to use [Nixsa](https://github.com/noamraph/nixsa) or a similar solution to use Nix without root.

 ## Getting started

 Here's a sample single-file `flake.nix` to get started (note: you don't have to use flakes):